MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ---
 # What's new for C++ in Visual Studio 2022 Preview

 Visual Studio 2022 brings many updates and fixes to the Microsoft C++ environment.
 We've added features and fixed many bugs and issues in the compiler and tools.
 The Visual Studio IDE also offers significant improvements in performance and productivity, and now runs natively as a 64-bit application.
-For more information on what's new in all of Visual Studio, visit [What's new in Visual Studio 2022](/visualstudio/ide/whats-new-visual-studio-2022?view=vs-2022).
+For more information on what's new in all of Visual Studio, visit [What's new in Visual Studio 2022](/visualstudio/ide/whats-new-visual-studio-2022?view=vs-2022&preserve-view=true).
 For information about what's new in the C++ docs, see [Microsoft C++ docs: What's new](whats-new-cpp-docs.md).

 ## What's new for C++ in Visual Studio version 17.0

 For a summary of new features and bug fixes in Visual Studio, see [What's New in Visual Studio 2022 version 17.0](/visualstudio/releases/2022/release-notes).

-- The Visual Studio IDE, *`deveenv.exe`*, is now a native 64-bit application.
+- The Visual Studio IDE, *`devenv.exe`*, is now a native 64-bit application.

 - The MSVC toolset now defaults to SHA-256 source hashing in debug records.
 Previously, the toolset used MD5 for source hashing by default.